Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 We all know about the inequality in global wealth distribution and how the inequalities of recent decades have escalated – the wealthy got richer and the working poor got poorer.

-Sadly, while we keep believing that there is merit in chasing the cheapest goods, searching out the biggest discounts and fall for consumerism price orgies like Black Friday, we forget to ask who is absorbing the impact of the 'bargain' we are getting...
-If you are buying a kids T-shirt for €2, do you ever consider what the producer was paid?
+Sadly, while us consumers keep believing that there is merit in chasing the cheapest goods, searching out the biggest discounts and fall for consumerism orgies like Black Friday, we forget to ask who is absorbing the impact of the 'bargain' we are getting...
+If a kids T-shirt costs €2, what did the producer get paid?

 Most people who are older than 35 have, to a greater or lesser degree had to 'un-learn' racism, homo-phobia, xenophobia, gender stereotypes and virtually all the prejudices of the previous century...
 If people can do this, they can un-learn greed too.